drduh/YubiKey-Guide/README.md

 - [ ] Saved YubiKey user and admin PINs, which are unique and were changed from default values
 - [ ] Saved Certify key passphrase to a secure and durable location
 - [ ] Saved Certify key, Subkeys and revocation certificate on encrypted portable storage, to be kept offline
-- [ ] Saved password to encrypted volume on portable storage
+- [ ] Saved passphrase to encrypted volume on portable storage
 - [ ] Saved copy of public key where is can be easily accessed later

 Reboot to finish.